flairNLP/transformer-ranker/README.md

 This indicates that the uncased variant of BERT is likely to perform better on CoNLL-03!

-## Example 2: Really find the best LM (by analysing many LMs)
+## Example 2: Really find the best LM (by analyzing many LMs)

 The first example only chooses between two LMs.
-But in practical use cases, you might want to choose between dozens of LMs.
+But in practical use cases, you might want to choose between **dozens** of LMs.

-To help you get started, we compiled two lists of popular LMs.
-(1) A 'base' list of that contains 17 popular models of medium size.
-(2) A 'large' list that contains popular models of larger size.
-These lists contain models that in our opinion are good LMs to try.
+To help you get started, we compiled two lists of popular LMs that in our opinion are good LMs to try:
+1. A 'base' list that contains 17 popular models of medium size.
+2. A 'large' list that contains popular models of larger size.

 To find the best LM for English NER among 17 base LMs, use the following snippet:

 ```python3